alexstich/vs-code-speech-to-text/README.md

 1. Press **Ctrl+Shift+N** to record and send to AI chat
 2. Say your question or instruction to the AI
 3. Text will be sent directly to Cursor IDE AI chat

+> ⚠️ **Warning**: Cursor IDE chat integration uses unofficial internal commands that may be changed in future IDE updates.

 ### 🌐 **Multilingual Development**
 - Speak in Russian - get text in Russian